ldbc/ldbc_snb_interactive_v1_impls/README.md

 ### Pre-generated data sets

-Pre-generated data sets are currently not available.
+Pre-generated data sets will be available in autumn 2023.

 ## Preparing for an audited run

-:warning: Audited runs are currently only possible with the old version.
+:warning: Audited runs are currently only possible with the old versions.
 The new version of Interactive (with deletes and larger SFs) will be released in Q4 2022.

 Implementations of the Interactive workload can be audited by a certified LDBC auditor.
 The [Auditing Policies chapter](https://ldbcouncil.org/ldbc_snb_docs/ldbc-snb-specification.pdf#chapter.7) of the specification describes the auditing process and the required artifacts.